Kenshiro-28/MAGI/README.md

 ### Normal mode

-MAGI will respond similarly to other chatbots, it will not save a log or browse the Internet.
+MAGI will hold a conversation with you in a similar way to other chatbots.

 This is the default mode when the program starts.

 ### Mission mode

-MAGI will generate a more elaborate response based on an action list and up-to-date information from the Internet.
+MAGI will generate a more elaborate response based on an action list.

 It will save a log in the file **mission_log.txt**.